aravindhnirmal/aravindhnirmal/README.md

 - 👋 Hi, I’m @aravindhnirmal
-- 👀 I’m interested in MACHINE LEARNING
-- 🌱 I’m currently learning PYHTON
-- 📫 Reach me by @aravindnirmal10@gmail.com
+- 🔨 i am interest technology

 <!---
-aravindhnirmal/aravindhnirmal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+aravindhnirmal/aravindhnirmal n technologyis a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->